Robert F. Kennedy Bridge: Funding

 The Tri-Borough Bridge was being planned in conjunction with the Brooklyn–Queens Expressway, which would create a continuous highway between the Bronx and Brooklyn with a southward extension over The Narrows to Staten Island.
 In January 1929, New York City aldermanic president Joseph V. McKee endorsed the bridge, saying there was enough funding to begin one of four proposed bridges on the expressway's route.
 The newly elected borough president of Queens, George U. Harvey, also endorsed the bridge, as did Brooklyn Chamber of Commerce leader George Vincent McLaughlin.
 Trade groups petitioned Mayor Walker to take up the bridge's construction.
 By the end of the month, Walker acquiesced, and he had included both the Tri-Borough Bridge and a tunnel under the Narrows in his 10-year traffic program.
 The preliminary borings were completed by late February 1929.
 The results of the preliminary borings showed that the bedrock in the ground underneath the proposed bridge was sufficient to support the spans' foundations.

 In early March, the Board of Estimate voted to start construction on the bridge and on the Narrows tunnel once funding was obtained.
-The same month, the board allocated $3million toward the bridge's construction.
+The same month, the board allocated $3 million toward the bridge's construction.
 Separately, the Board of Estimate voted to create an authority to impose toll charges on both crossings.
 In April 1929, the New York state legislature voted to approve the Tri-Borough Bridge as well as a prison on Rikers Island before adjourning for the fiscal year.
-The same month, New York state governor Franklin D. Roosevelt signed the bill to approve the relocation of about 700 beds in Wards Island's mental hospital, which were in the way of the proposed bridge's suspension span to Queens.
-The New York state legislature later approved a bill that provided for the relocation of the Queens span's Wards Island end, 1100 ft to the west, thereby preserving hospital buildings from demolition.
+The same month, New York state governor Franklin D. Roosevelt signed the bill to approve the move of about 700 beds in Wards Island's mental hospital, which were in the way of the proposed bridge's suspension span to Queens.
+The New York state legislature later approved a bill that provided for moving the Queens span's Wards Island end, 1100 ft to the west, thereby preserving hospital buildings from demolition.